sheilasaia/paper-yadkin-swat-sovi/README.md

 All publically available data is described here, in Saia et al. (2019), and in [Suttles et al. (2018)](https://www.fs.usda.gov/treesearch/pubs/56780).
 With respect to simulated data and data analysis scripts, there are no other versions available online.

 **Recommended citation for the data**<br>
 Saia, S.M., K.M.
 Suttles, B.B.
 Cutts, R.E.
 Emanuel, K.L.
 Martin, D.N.
 Wear, J.W.
 Coulston, J.M.
 Vose.
 2019.
 Applying Climate Change Risk Management Tools to Integrate Streamflow Projections and Social Vulnerability. *Ecosystems*.
-XXXX(XXXX):XXXX-XXXX. [link](https://link.springer.com/article/10.1007/s10021-019-00387-5)
+23:67-83.
+[Ecosystems link](https://link.springer.com/article/10.1007/s10021-019-00387-5) [TreeSearch link](https://www.fs.usda.gov/treesearch/pubs/56780)

 **Paper Availability**<br>
-The paper is available online at via [*Ecosystems*](https://link.springer.com/article/10.1007/s10021-019-00387-5) and [*TreeSearch*](XXXX).
+The paper is available online at via [*Ecosystems*](https://link.springer.com/article/10.1007/s10021-019-00387-5) and [*TreeSearch*](https://www.fs.usda.gov/treesearch/pubs/56780).
 If you do not have a subscription to the journal or are having trouble accessing it, please contact Sheila Saia directly for a copy of the pre-print.

 ## Data & File Overview ##
 This repository is organized into two main directories: (1) swat\_svi\_python\_analysis and (2) swat\_svi\_r\_analysis.